BradyFU/Woodpecker/README.md

     <img src="./assets/framework.jpg" width="96%" height="96%">
 </p>

 This is the first work to correct hallucination in multimodal large language models.
-If you have any question, please feel free to email bradyfu24@gmail.com or add the weChat ID xjtupanda.
+If you have any question, please feel free to email bradyfu24@gmail.com or add weChat ID xjtupanda.

 ## News
 - [09-26] We release our code and the online demo.
 The paper will be coming soon! 🔥🔥🔥